-Research is conducted through an extensive network of collaborating primary and secondary schools in or near Kingston-upon-Thames and with other universities, organisations, charities and hospitals in the UK and overseas: University College London (UCL); Institute of Education; Durham University; Queen's University Belfast; University of Surrey; CBCD, Birkbeck, University of London; King's College London Institute of Psychiatry, Psychology & Neuroscience; University of Oxford; Goldsmiths College, University of London; Newcastle University; University of Warwick; NHS forensic services; Hamad Medical Corporation (HMC hospital).
+Research is conducted through an extensive network of collaborating primary and secondary schools in or near Kingston upon Thames and with other universities, organisations, charities and hospitals in the UK and overseas.
+These include: University College London (UCL); Institute of Education; Durham University; Queen's University Belfast; University of Surrey; CBCD, Birkbeck, University of London; King's College London Institute of Psychiatry, Psychology & Neuroscience; University of Oxford; Goldsmiths College, University of London; Newcastle University; University of Warwick; NHS forensic services; Hamad Medical Corporation (HMC hospital).